andyblight/share-tracking-1/notes.md

     If they are different, add a new record.
     Else do nothing.

-So now I have the following things to do:
+This looks pretty simple so now I have the following things to do:

 1. Change the filtered list of transactions to include zero quantity values.
 2. Get a filtered list of holdings with only the most recent records.
 This is